youngker/apparmor-wiki/AppArmorDelegation.md

 - doesn't dynamically track where the permission came from (delegation label is null)
 - segments just drop based on exec, no check to see if it can be inherited?

+file inheritance
+- check if original delegator allows passing to target
+- if not revalidate

 What happens delegation of a block comes from 2 areas (say inheritance + explicit delegation), asingle reference to the block is kept and the delegation label contains both sources.
 If inheriting/passing both sources are consulted if one doesn't allow it is dropped.
 Delegation block is only dropped when all its sources are dropped.